-My goals with being published as a photographer is to not just simply get more eyes on my work, but to have the images break people away from the regular physical art viewing experience.
-I really want the images I create stay with the viewer after they turn the page and I really want the viewer's eyes to linger.
+My goal with being published as a photographer is not just to simply get more eyes on my work, but to have the images break people away from the regular physical art viewing experience.
+I really want the images that I create to stay with the viewer after they turn the page and I really want the viewer's eyes to linger.
 I only want to publish works that are thought provoking, different, and generate a conversation.
-I think it's important for photographers to not stray away from the art part of what it means to capture an image and to not let industry take hold of expression and creativity.
+I think it's important that photographers embrace the artistic aspect of capturing an image and avoid letting industry take hold of expression and creativity.

 More Than a Consumer